 BEN LIM (CERAMICS)

 Ben Lim studied fine art and design at Vancouver School of Art, and subsequently had a successful career in graphic design.
 After retiring in 2008, he discovered his affinity for ceramics.
-He creates whimsical clay sculptures of Northwest Coast animals, as well as graphic functional pieces and prints from clay on paper.
+He created whimsical clay sculptures of Northwest Coast animals, as well as graphic functional pieces and prints from clay on paper.

 JOAN LESLIE (WOOD)